T F C Frost Charitable Trust

 - Specialist funder: This trust funds exclusively ophthalmology research and clinical training fellowships—do not approach for other medical specialties or general eye care services

-- Competitive awards: With substantial grants up to £50,000 and only two decision points per year, competition is significant; applications must be exceptional
+- Competitive awards: With substantial grants and a focused remit, competition is significant; applications must be exceptional

 - Career development emphasis: The trust seeks to support individuals who will become leaders in UK ophthalmology, not just fund research projects

-- Merit trumps need: Financial need alone is insufficient; academic excellence and training quality are paramount
+- Merit trumps need: Academic excellence and training quality are paramount

 - Long-term impact required: Applications must demonstrate how training will benefit UK ophthalmology beyond the individual applicant's career advancement